How to avoid unnecessary eye damage

 There are some contact lenses that allow you to sleep in them for an extended period of time, but otherwise you should practice responsible contact care by taking them out each night.

-Leaving your contacts in can put you at risk for a corneal abrasion due to your contacts drying out your eyes, and it can lead to eye irritation from a lack of moisture and cleansing.
+Sleeping with contact lenses in can put you at risk for a corneal abrasion due to your contacts drying out your eyes, and it can lead to eye irritation from a lack of moisture and cleansing.
 The biggest concern is the added risk of infection as bacteria builds up under your lenses.
 This can lead to eye ulcers and serious complications that can lead to vision loss.

 Not only should you take your contacts out each night, make sure you’re cleaning them properly as well.
 If you are concerned about contact cleanliness, you can also choose daily lenses that you toss at the end of each day.